-The Human Development Institute has a catalog of one-hour lecture and seminar style presentations available at the University of Kentucky.
-These offerings cover an array of topics that include: foundational lectures on disability, advocacy, health, employment, universal design and assistive technology.
+The Human Development Institute has an extensive catalog of one-hour lecture and seminar style presentations available at the University of Kentucky.
+These lectures are being offered virtually through zoom for online classes as well.
+We welcome the opportunity to bring diverse perspectives to your classes.
+The lectures cover an array of topics that include: foundational lectures on disability, advocacy, health, employment, early childhood, universal design, and assistive technology.
 Presenters are people with disabilities, family members of people with disabilities, and other interdisciplinary experts.
-For more information or to schedule a lecture for your class, contact Caroline Gooden at firstname.lastname@example.org
+For more information or to schedule a lecture for your class, contact Caroline Gooden at firstname.lastname@example.org.

 This lecture will provide a brief overview of relevant disability legislation, including the Americans with Disabilities Act, and the Individuals with Disabilities Education Act.
 These laws have been part of the disability rights movement which includes the independent living movement.